 Also Known As – Plow Pose

 Benefits – This asana strengthens the neck.
 As it does that, it works on the balance system, the inner ears, and the nervous system.
-It releases the stress on the nervous system and calms your mind.
+It releases the stress on the nervous system, reduces neck tension and calms your mind.
 It helps tackle the side effects of vertigo with ease.

 How To Do It – Lie on your back.
 Support your waist with your hands, and lift your feet and back off the ground, coming into the Salamba Sarvangasana.
 Now, gently lower your legs such that your feet come onto the ground, and your toes are in line with your head.
-Stretch out your arms in the other direction.
+Stretch out your arms in the direction of the legs.
 Hold the pose until you are comfortable.
 To come out, gently lift your legs up and release.

 6. Salamba Sirsasana